Manhasset, New York

 • ZIP Code: 11030

-• School District: Manhasset Union Free School District — ranked among the top on Long Island and statewide
+• School District: Manhasset Union Free School District, widely regarded as one of the strongest public school systems on Long Island.

-• Government: Hamlet within the Town of North Hempstead; adjacent incorporated villages include Plandome, Munsey Park, and Flower Hill
+• Government: Hamlet within the Town of North Hempstead; nearby incorporated villages include Plandome, Munsey Park, Flower Hill, and Plandome Manor.

-• Nearby Communities: Great Neck, Port Washington, Roslyn, Albertson
+• Nearby Communities: Great Neck, Port Washington, Roslyn, Plandome, and North Hills

 Community Events & Activities